craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 A thin trail travels from the front door of the chapel westward towards and into [[#The Rookie Village]].

 #### The Lone Farmstead
+North of [[#The Rookie Checkpoint]], the Lone Farmstead was once an important economic feature of the growing empire.
+Much of the land to the Farmstead's west is now abandoned and overgrown farmland.
+The Farmstead itself consists of a collection of three buildings, and two loose ancient objects.

 #### The Levee